aicip/GCNMF-s2k/README.md

 ## HVORUT dataset for NILM

-For this experiment, we collected the data at Oak Ridge National Laboratory (ORNL) Flexible Research Platform (FRP1).
-FRP1 was constructed to enable research into building envelope materials, construction methods, building equipment, and building instrumentation, control, and fault detection.
+For this experiment, we collected the data at Oak Ridge National Laboratory (ORNL) Flexible Research Platform (FRP).
+FRP was constructed to enable research into building envelope materials, construction methods, building equipment, and building instrumentation, control, and fault detection.